Vilfredo Pareto: Biography

 Pareto was born of an exiled noble Genoese family on 15 July 1848 in Paris, the centre of the popular revolutions of that year.
 His father, Raffaele Pareto (1812–1882), was an Italian civil engineer and Ligurian marquis who had left Italy much as Giuseppe Mazzini and other Italian nationalists had.
 His mother, Marie Metenier, was a French woman.
 Enthusiastic about the revolutions of 1848 in the German states, his parents named him Wilfried Fritz, which became Vilfredo Federico upon his family's move back to Italy in 1858.

 In his childhood, Pareto lived in a middle-class environment, receiving a high standard of education, attending the newly created Istituto Tecnico Leardi where Ferdinando Pio Rosellini was his mathematics professor.
 In 1869, he earned a doctorate in engineering from what is now the Polytechnic University of Turin, then known as the Technical School for Engineers, with a dissertation entitled "The Fundamental Principles of Equilibrium in Solid Bodies".
 His later interest in equilibrium analysis in economics and sociology can be traced back to this dissertation.
-Pareto was among the contributors to the Rome-based magazine La Ronda between 1919 and 1922.
+Pareto was among the contributors to the Rome-based magazine La Ronda between 1919 and 1922 and economics journal Giornale degli Economisti between 1890 and 1905.